WTO talks end in deadlock after Brazil blocks deal over e-commerce duties

 Brazil later proposed a four-year extension, with a review clause halfway through, however, that was not supported, two diplomats told Reuters.

-"The US wanted the sky," a Brazilian diplomat told Reuters, adding that Brazil wanted to remain prudent in renewing the moratorium by two years, like in previous ministerial conferences.
+Meanwhile a Brazilian diplomat said "The US wanted the sky", and that Brazil wanted to be prudent in renewing the moratorium by two years, as in previous ministerial conferences.

 "In four or five years' time, no one will be able to predict what e-commerce will be about, and this has an influence on a number of countries' policies," they added